 The Smart requires 3 USB slots to be operated, which can be difficult to manage when working on a laptop.
-If you plan to use the turntable then 4 USB slots are required.
+If you plan to use the turntable, then 4 USB slots are required.

-2. OVERVIEW AND SETUP – 2.5/5
+OVERVIEW AND SETUP

 Several drivers are required for the camera and the rotating table to be installed before starting 3D scanning.
 There are actually two separate software that come with the RangeVision Smart:

--RangeVision ScanCenter is used for scanning the desired object and creating individual scans.
+– ScanCenter is used for scanning the desired object and creating individual scans.

 Hardware – 3.5/5

 The RangeVision Smart is a very well manufactured product with a nice overall feel.
 It is not as good as standardized consumer electronic products, but the plastic casing of the scanner is shiny with a good finish.
-The product itself is based on a Asus DLP projector, two mini USB cameras and a tripod.
+The product itself is based on an Asus DLP projector, two mini USB cameras and a tripod.
 The Asus projector offers an HD resolution and can serve other purposes beyond 3D scanning, such as watching a movie at home or presenting a ppt, like any DLP projector.
 The tripod is easy to use and the cables are well packed so they don’t get tangled together.
 The 3D scanner is surprisingly quite small and light, and therefore easy to move around.

-- Getting started – 2/5
+Getting started –

 Hardware assembly is fast and straightforward.
 You only have to attach the tripod to the 3D scanner upper elements and plug in the 2 USB cables and the HDMI cable.
 Running the software is easy.
 The warmup (required for the cameras) is really long and takes up to 10 minutes.
 The first time it took us 12 minutes.

-A Youtube demo video is included to help you calibrate the 3D scanner for the first time.
+A YouTube demo video is included to help you calibrate the 3D scanner for the first time.
 It is in Russian dubbed in English.
-The English is very good and easy to understand, except that they had the bad idea to include a kind of lame rock music as a blank filler for when the person in the video is not talking.
+The English is very good and easy to understand, except that they had a bad idea to include a kind of lame rock music as a blank filler for when the person in the video is not talking.
 That is painful when you need to listen several times to the same part to precisely understand what to do.

 But RangeVision offers also additional videos to explain further how to operate the Smart.
 These tutorials show for example how to scan and merge the meshes.
 Sadly, a lot of keyboard shortcuts and actions are not detailed and the user must go through a trial and error process.

 The calibration process itself is quite well explained (but not obvious) and simply require to follow step by step instructions.
 In order to get a good 3D scan it took us a lot of time (even being used to manipulating 3D scanners).
-The result quality is really good but it is not a piece of cake.
+The resulting quality is really good but it is not a piece of cake.

 Here are the necessary steps to produce a 3D scan:

 - Calibrate the 3D scanner.

 - Position the object in front of the scanner, on the rotating table if you have one.

 - Launch the scan function in the RangeVision ScanCenter which will capture one side of the object.

 - Repeat the scan until you obtain scans from all the sides of the object (automatically done if you have the turntable).

 - Import the 3D scans inside the RangeVision MergeCenter with the integrated function of ScanCenter.

 - Align and run the registration function to obtain a simple 3D file from the multiple 3D scans.

 Note that the RangeVision Smart is capable of producing textured 3D scans (in color) at a good resolution.
 It is also compatible with a wide range of sizes, from 1 m to less than 5 cm, classified into 3 categories that require specific calibration settings.

-- Software – 2/5
+Software – 4/5

 The ScanCenter software only serves the purpose to generate the 3D meshes, with or without textures.
 Once the 3D scans generated the user switches to MergeCenter.